Silouan the Athonite

 Embodied the hesychast tradition in the twentieth century, leaving writings of unusual depth on love of enemies, humility, and the method of enduring spiritual desolation without despair.

-Symeon Ivanovich Antonov was a peasant from the Tambov region of Russia.
-He had a rudimentary education, a strong body developed by agricultural work, and a past that included at least one serious act of violence (he once hit a man so hard he damaged the man's insides — it haunted him).
-He was not a theologian, a bishop, or a scholar.
-He arrived on Mount Athos in 1892 at the age of twenty-seven, became a monk with the name Silouan, and spent the next forty-six years there, most of them in obscurity, working as the steward responsible for the monastery's workshops.
+Symeon Ivanovich Antonov was a Russian peasant from the Tambov region.
+He had a rudimentary education, a strong body developed by agricultural work, and a past that included at least one serious act of violence.
+He was not a theologian.
+He was not a bishop.
+He arrived on Mount Athos in 1892 at the age of twenty-seven, became a monk with the name Silouan, and spent the next forty-six years there, mostly working as the steward responsible for the monastery's workshops.

 He died in 1938.
-His disciple, Sophrony Sakharov, preserved his writings and published them in 1952.
-The book — now translated as Saint Silouan the Athonite — has become one of the most widely read Orthodox spiritual works of the twentieth century, cited by theologians, translators, spiritual directors, and ordinary readers across the world.
+His disciple Sophrony Sakharov compiled and published his writings in 1952.
+The book has become one of the most widely read Orthodox spiritual works of the twentieth century.

 What happened between a Tambov peasant and a classic of Christian mysticism is the story of the tradition at work.

-Not long after his arrival on Athos — within his first year as a monk — Silouan received an experience of the living Christ that was so overwhelming he could barely speak of it.
-He was in the trapeza (refectory), before an icon of Christ, and the presence of the risen Lord became immediate and undeniable.
+Not long after his arrival on Athos — within his first year — Silouan received an experience of the living Christ that was so overwhelming he could barely speak of it.
+He was before an icon of Christ, and the presence of the risen Lord became immediate and undeniable.
 He was filled with a joy and a peace he had never imagined.

-He understood this not as an encouragement toward morbidity but as a method.
-The temptation of the serious practitioner in desolation is to flee — into spiritual bypassing, into self-congratulation about past spiritual states, into anxiety about the future.
+He understood this not as encouragement toward morbidity but as a method.
+The temptation of the serious practitioner in desolation is to flee — into spiritual bypassing, into anxiety about the future, into self-congratulation about past spiritual states.
 The instruction was to stay: to hold the darkness without identifying with it as final, to be honestly in the worst of yourself without losing hold of God's love.
 The paradox is the path.

-After fifteen years, a deeper and more stable peace began to settle.
-It was not the overwhelming consolation of the initial experience; it was something quieter and more enduring — what the tradition calls theoria in its mature form.
+After fifteen years, a deeper and more stable peace began to settle — not the overwhelming consolation of the initial experience, but something quieter and more enduring.

-Silouan's writings are unusual in the tradition for their almost complete absence of self-congratulation.
-He does not present himself as an example of spiritual achievement.
-He presents himself as a man who has struggled, often failed, been given grace he did not deserve, and is trying to pass on what he has been shown.
+His writings are unusual in the tradition for their almost complete absence of self-congratulation.
+He presents himself not as an example of spiritual achievement but as a man who has struggled, often failed, been given grace he did not deserve, and is trying to pass on what he has been shown.

 Signature Quotes